 Ready to learn more about the Master of Science in Occupational Therapy degree program?
 To get started, please attend one of the information sessions offered on campus.
 Click here to sign up for the next available session.

-If you are ready to begin your application process, you have two options.
-You may use the Occupational Therapist Centralized Application Service (OTCAS) link here to apply to this program.
-If you are interested in only applying to the Stanbridge College Master’s of Science in OT degree program, click here.
-There is no application fee for the Stanbridge College application.
+If you are ready to begin your application process, you may use the Occupational Therapist Centralized Application Service (OTCAS).
+Click here to start the OTCAS application.

 Applicants must meet the following deadlines for the next start date.
 Applicant deadlines subject to change.

 ||June 1, 2016

 Prospective applicants must provide and complete the following to apply.

 1. A baccalaureate degree or its equivalent from an accredited institution, with all prerequisites completed, and with a 3.0 GPA in the earned undergraduate degree or in their last 60 semester (90 quarter) units completed.

 2A.
 For General Applicants: Successful completion of all prerequisite courses with a grade of C or higher.
 Each prerequisite course must be equivalent to 3 semester or 4.5 quarter credits and must have been completed within five years of the date of planned enrollment:

 |Human Anatomy (with laboratory)*